1930 East Renfrewshire by-election

 The 1930 East Renfrewshire by-election was a parliamentary by-election held on 28 November 1930 for the British House of Commons constituency of East Renfrewshire in Scotland.

 Previous MP

-The seat had become vacant on when the constituency's Unionist Member of Parliament (MP), Alexander Munro MacRobert, had died on 18 October 1930, aged 57.
+The seat had become vacant when the constituency's Unionist Member of Parliament (MP), Alexander Munro MacRobert, had died on 18 October 1930, aged 57.
 He had been East Renfrewshire's MP since winning the seat from Labour at the 1924 general election.

 Candidates

 The Unionist candidate was The Marquess of Clydesdale, eldest son of the 13th Duke of Hamilton.

 The Independent Labour Party candidate was Thomas Irwin, and Oliver Brown stood for the National Party of Scotland.

 The Liberal Party did not field a candidate; it had last contested the seat in 1923, finishing a poor third.

-Results
+Result

 On a slightly-reduced turnout, the result was a victory for The Marquess of Clydesdale, who won 54% of the votes.
 He was re-elected at the next two general elections, remaining East Renfrewshire's MP until he succeeded to the Dukedom in 1940, triggering another by-election.